 Program, which is funded by the Department of Housing and Urban Development.
 CDBG funds are used to address the needs of families, senior citizens and the homeless, as well as economic development and housing programs.
 The use of CDBG funds is guided by the

 .
 The CDBG funds are annually distributed by the City Council based on community need.

-The department shares responsibility for enforcement of the City's Municipal Code with the Camarillo Police Department.
-A staff supervisor and three officers focus primarily on nuisance, health and safety ordinances (e.g., graffiti, noise and abandoned vehicles), responding to citizen requests for service and traveling throughout the City on a regular basis to ensure that established standards for residential, commercial and industrial areas are maintained.
+The Department shares responsibility for enforcement of the City's Municipal Code with the Camarillo Police Department.
+A Code Compliance Manager and three officers focus primarily on nuisance, health and safety ordinances (e.g., graffiti, noise and abandoned vehicles), responding to citizen requests for service, and traveling throughout the City on a regular basis to ensure that established standards for residential, commercial, and industrial areas are maintained.

-Planning staff provides information and guidance to, and performs research for, the Planning Commission, which is comprised of five City Council appoint-ees.
-It is the commission's job to review and approve or make recommendations to the City Council on various applica-tions, including requests for annexation, subdivision development, requests and amendments to Zoning Ordinances, the General or Specific Plans.
+Planning staff provides information and guidance to the Planning Commission, which is comprised of five City Council appointees.
+It is the Commission's job to review and approve or make recommendations to the City Council on various applications, including requests for annexation, subdivision development, requests and amendments to Zoning Ordinances, and the General and Specific Plans.

 The Camarillo City Council, acting as the Community Development Commission, implemented redevelopment projects and programs, such as revitalization efforts in Old Town.
-In 2011, the State of California eliminated redevelopment.
+In 2011, the State of California eliminated redevelopment agencies throughout the state.
 The City continues to play a role as Successor Agency in completing pre-existing redevelopment activities and implementing procedures for future use of former redevelopment properties.
-The department is staff to the Successor Agency, a seven-member Oversight Board and makes recommendations to a Citizens Advisory Committee on redevelopment activities.
-The City will continue to encourage infill development, adaptive re-use, and private redevelopment consistent with plans, goals and objectives of the City.
+The City will continue to encourage infill development, adaptive re-use, and private redevelopment consistent with the plans, goals, and objectives of the City.